r-cemper/swaggertools-DBfree/README.md

-# Dashboard of free disk space
+# Dashboard of free database space
 It's a follow-up to my previous package  [DBfree](https://github.com/r-cemper/DBfree), but not part of a contest
 ### The idea
 As DeepSee in IRIS can display tables and graphics in a dashboard, I tried to fill